 There are some dependencies that either (a) don’t have the potential to break something in production, or (b) are fully tested by your tests.

-For example, it’s essentially impossible for
+For example, it’s very hard for

 Another example of a good candidate for automerging might be a database driver like